Didgy74/Didgy74.github.io/README.md

 ![Removing a node mid-event](https://raw.githubusercontent.com/Didgy74/Didgy74.github.io/82341fe727d902de6b63c998baa9e4882e40e786/img/Removing%20node%20midevent.svg)

+The solution I came up with for this problem is the following.
+A Layout should not update the screenspace-distributions of it's children until *all* the children are done handling the event.

 ![Removing a node mid-event, revised](https://i.imgur.com/ZcxEeHm.png)

 In terms of implementing layouts that dispatch events, implementing the following rule is highly encouraged to avoid unexpected behavior.
-When in the process of dispatching events, size-allocations must not be updated.

-That is to say, you can freely add and remove widgets to your layout and expect them to be available from the layout immediately, but the layout will not dispatch events to them until *after* the current event is done being dispatched.
+That is to say, you can freely add and remove widgets to your layout and expect them to be available from the layout immediately, but from a screenspace point-of-view the Layout pretends as if nothing has changed until all children are done handling the current event being processed.

 ## Avoiding direct window and input management
 I mentioned earlier that I did not choose to use 3rd party libraries such as Dear ImGui, but I still found parts of these libraries that I did like.
 I especially liked the approach to windowing and rendering, but for now I want to talk about the windowing and input part.